 Yann brings more than 17 years of technology, B2B, media relations and corporate communications experience to Allison+Partners.
 As co-founder of the French offices, he oversees team management, business development, communications strategy and activities for a portfolio of clients including brands such as UL, Executive MBA Council, Flowserve, and the Public Interest Registry (.ORG).
 Yann’s “can-do” attitude, out-of-the-box thinking and ability to speak fluent English enables him to provide expanded EMEA opportunities for clients.
 He is also part of the European team dedicated to supporting our international clients on upcoming Brexit negotiations and consequences.
 Yann began his career in-house at Alcatel Mobile and has held positions at Trimedia, Harvard PR, Ogilvy PR and DDB PR, based in Paris and Lyon.
 His current and previous client experience includes work from Sony and Sharp to RetailMeNot and Thomson Reuters.

 Set around two hills and two rivers, Lyon is France's third-largest city.
 This gateway to the Alps is known for its Roman ruins, Renaissance-era architecture and unique gastronomy.
 Economically, Lyon is a major centre for banking, as well as for the chemical, pharmaceutical and biotech industries.
 It has a significant software industry and, in recent years, has fostered a growing local start-up sector.
-Our bilingual team helps these companies meet their communications objectives at home and abroad, while simultaneously connecting global brands with audiences in the region.
+Our bilingual team helps clients such as: CornerJob, Bobcat and Firce Capital, meet their communications objectives at home and abroad, while simultaneously connecting global brands with audiences in the region.
 Whether launching a new product, navigating issues and legislation or building and managing reputations, our team leverages deep expertise in consumer marketing, corporate communications, public affairs, and digital and crisis management to achieve results that have business impact.

 Start your day with an unforgettable breakfast in the beautiful old brasserie Les Negociants, as this is the best place to meet journalists and politicians.
 Built in 1864 and situated right in the centre of Lyon, Le Grand Café des Négociants still retains all of its lavish nineteenth-century style and luxurious decor.
 Choose from a generous yet affordable breakfast menu, including delicious pastries, warm French bread and hot drinks.
 Pass the hours with a coffee, reading the newspapers and soaking up the warm and welcoming atmosphere of this unique, historical venue.